-There are a range of legal issues that commonly surface in impaired driving death and injury cases which require our defense attorneys to craft a blended approach to defending them by identifying constitutional, scientific and common sense issues.
+There are a range of legal issues that commonly surface in DWI death and injury cases which require our DWI lawyers to craft a blended approach to defending them by identifying constitutional, scientific and common sense issues.

 Our DWI defense team focuses on staying on top of the latest legal and scientific issues that arise in these cases and apply that knowledge to assisting our clients in defending these cases.

 Law enforcement typically seeks blood evidence from a suspect in death and injury cases, which sounds simple, but actually gives rise to a variety of legal and constitutional challenges.
 By statute, New Hampshire law purports to allow law enforcement to demand blood samples in any case where there is a collision resulting in serious bodily injury or death, even without a search warrant.
 Our DWI team has identified a constitutional defect in this statute.
 Specifically, the current statute permits blood testing where “the officer has probable cause to believe the driver has caused the collision or accident.”
 However, causing a collision or accident is not, in and of itself, a crime.
 Accordingly, our DWI lawyers have regularly challenged the use of this statute to permit blood draws on constitutional grounds, successfully arguing that the statute is defective for permitting a search for blood without cause to believe that a crime actually occurred.